hci-gnomex/gnomex/README_INSTALL_TOMCAT.txt

      ----------------------            ---------------------------------------
      fdt_supported                     Y
      fdt_directory                     The fdt staging dir
      fdt_directory_gnomex              The fdt staging dir.
-Only differs from fdt_directory when fdt server running on different machine than Orion (gnomex) fdt_client_codebase               The URL to download fdtClient.jar.  example:  http:bioserver.hci.utah.edu/fdt (See step 6). fdt_server_name                   The machine (domain name) that the fdt server is running on. fdt_file_daemon_task_dir          Set to /path/to/fdtfilemonitor/tasks
+Only differs from fdt_directory when fdt server running on different machine than Tomcat (gnomex) fdt_client_codebase               The URL to download fdtClient.jar.  example:  http:bioserver.hci.utah.edu/fdt (See step 6). fdt_server_name                   The machine (domain name) that the fdt server is running on. fdt_file_daemon_task_dir          Set to /path/to/fdtfilemonitor/tasks